How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 For retailers of all shapes and sizes, our retail dashboard is designed to improve internal processes while maximizing sales on a sustainable basis:

 Cybersecurity is a threat to businesses of all sizes.
-With data breaches and attacks becoming more and more common, the need for a well-thought-out strategy as well as a medium to track relevant security metrics becomes critical.
-With that in mind, our IT dashboard for cybersecurity provides businesses with the perfect overview of fundamental security KPIs such as the total intrusion attempts, and the mean time to detect and resolve, among others.
+With data breaches and attacks becoming increasingly common, the need for a well-thought-out strategy and a medium to track relevant security metrics becomes critical.
+With that in mind, our IT dashboard for cybersecurity provides businesses with the perfect overview of fundamental security KPIs, such as the total intrusion attempts and the meantime to detect and resolve, among others.

 The dashboard creation process, in this case, was made to provide its users with information at a glance.
 The metrics on top are compared to the previous six months with the colors red and green to indicate if the development is positive or negative.
 Likewise, the mix of a dark blue background with strong orange for the charts makes the data easy to understand and not tiring to look at.

-Armed with useful security metrics, this dashboard allows the IT department to spot common intrusion attempts and their frequency, optimize the time it takes to detect them, and solve them, as well as test how equipped employees are to identify attacks.
-Enabling them to asses the overall cybersecurity strategy of the organization and ensuring that is at its best.
+Armed with useful security metrics, making a dashboard allows the IT department to spot common intrusion attempts and their frequency, optimize how long it takes to detect them, solve them, and test how equipped employees are to identify attacks.
+Enabling them to assess the organization's overall cybersecurity strategy and ensure that it is at its best.

-Arguably one of the most important areas for any organization, the customer service department gathers a lot of data coming from different sources.
-Being able to visualize all this information together in a professional customer service dashboard is a benefit that will set the organization apart from its competitors.
+Arguably, one of the most important areas for any organization is the customer service department, which gathers a lot of data from different sources.
+Visualizing all this information together in a professional customer service dashboard is a benefit that will set the organization apart from its competitors.

 As mentioned before, one of the requirements for building effective dashboards is to provide context to the data.
-This is applied in the example above, where we can see the revenue and costs being tracked for the past 5 years.
+This is applied in the example above, where the revenue and costs are tracked for the past 5 years.
 This is useful information as it puts the current performance into perspective.

 Managing a hospital is no different than running a business.
-There are financial and operational aspects that need to be closely monitored to ensure patients are getting the quality of care they need and expect to get.
-Our healthcare dashboard below is the perfect tool to ensure efficient facility management across all departments and areas.
+Financial and operational aspects need to be closely monitored to ensure patients are getting the quality of care they need and expect.
+Our healthcare dashboard below is the perfect tool for efficient facility management across all departments and areas.

 In this case, the dashboard creation process was thought out based on usability.
-The left side includes quick metrics such as the total patients, average ER waiting time, available staff, etc. Just by looking quickly at this portion of the dashboard, users can understand if everything is going as expected.
+The left side includes quick metrics such as the total patients, average ER waiting time, available staff, etc. By looking quickly at this section, users can understand if everything is going as expected.
 The right side offers some of these metrics in more detail in case extra insights are needed.
-For example, the patients by division table with red, green, and yellow arrows allow us to quickly understand if a division is overcrowded with patients.
+For example, the patients by division table with red, green, and yellow arrows let us quickly understand if a division is overcrowded.
 This information can be complemented with the average waiting time by division to understand the performance of a specific department.
-If the average time is too high and outpatients are low, then there might be a stuffing issue that needs to be tackled.
+If the average time is too high and outpatients are low, then a stuffing issue might need to be tackled.

 With that in mind, our manufacturing dashboard includes metrics such as the production volume, return items by reason, quantity ordered, and the top 5 machines by production volume.
-By looking at these metrics in real-time, manufacturers can spot common return issues and optimize them to keep them from happening again, monitor the performance of machines to ensure production is going as planned, as well as get a quick overview of revenue generated.
-Definitely, a useful tool to monitor daily operations.
+By looking at these metrics in real-time, manufacturers can spot common return issues and optimize them to keep them from happening again, monitor the performance of machines to ensure production is going as planned, and get a quick overview of revenue generated—definitely a valuable tool for monitoring daily operations.

 Probably one of the most important areas for any business offering a product or service, customer satisfaction is the best indicator to track how customers feel about the organization and the experience it provides.
 Our template below, generated with dashboard creation software, is designed to offer a complete view of satisfaction in areas such as quality, pricing, design, and service.